idream-build/idream/README.md

 executables, compiled libraries, docs, and cloned dependencies in the cache.

 When necessary, `idream` will search for package set definitions to resolve dependencies.
-Currently, it only looks for a local `idr-package-set.json` file next to the project file.
+By default, it only looks for a local `idr-package-set.json` file next to the project file.
+See `idr-project-remote.json` for an example of using a remote package set.